tiagopatriciosantos/jupyter2hashnode/README.md

 ```

-# Using `jupyter2hashnode` as a command line tool
+# Using as a command line tool

-jupyter2hashnode converts the specified Jupyter Notebook to a Hashnode publication story,
-compressing images, uploading images to the Hashnode server, and replacing image URLs
-in the markdown file, then published.

 If jwt, token, publication_id arguments not passed then will use environment variables HASHNODE_JWT, HASHNODE_TOKEN, HASHNODE_PUBLICATION_ID.